How long are checks generally good for?

 When do cashier's checks expire?

-Cashier’s checks are a type of “official check” and the rules surrounding them can be complicated.
+Cashier’s checks are a type of “official check” often used for larger transactions, and the rules surrounding them can be complicated.
 There’s no set or specified expiration date for cashier’s checks.
-Some say cashier’s checks don’t expire, while others claim a cashier’s check is stale (out of date) after 60, 90, or 180 days.
+Some say cashier’s checks don’t expire, while others claim a cashier’s check is stale (out of date) after 60, 90 or 180 days.
 Cashier’s checks are backed by the issuing bank and, theoretically, should be valid for as long as the bank is in operation, but some banks will put expiration dates on the checks themselves.

 It could be difficult to cash a possibly expired cashier’s check or to get a replacement cashier’s check.
 If you receive a cashier’s check, look for a “void after X days” disclaimer and make sure you cash or deposit the check before then.
 If you discover an old cashier’s check, contact the issuing bank and ask them what they need from you to handle the transaction.